 It was a show that was so far away from the 2.1 kids sitcoms that plagued our television back then and made a point of saying that older single people have a story to tell.
 That women have a story to tell.

 The success of 'Sex and the City' paved the way for so many shows - 'Girls', 'Desperate Housewives', 'Broad City', 'Insecure', to name but a few.
-It's influence was so powerful that we may need even more of a distance than twenty years to see it fully.
+Its influence was so powerful that we may need even more of a distance than fifteen years to see it fully.